lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 Be prepared for listening to programmers conflating many aspects of the whole subject of this discussion.

-Consider the following aspects: the problem (e.g. SuccessorProblem), the process of abstraction, the tools for abstraction, and the resulting solution.
+Consider the following aspects: the problem (e.g. SuccessorProblem), the process of abstraction (e.g. thinking about the essence of SuccessorProblem), the tools for abstraction (e.g. functions, procedures, etc.), and the resulting solution (e.g. writing a `successor` function).

 The problem is not the same as the process.
 The process is not the same as the tools.
 The tools are not the same as the result.

-And yet, you'll often see programmers calling each of these things "the abstraction", and then proceeding to tag it vaguely as "bad", "unnecessary", too this, and too that, etc.
+And yet you'll often hear programmers calling each of these things "the abstraction", and then proceeding to vaguely tag it as good/bad, necessarily/unnecessary, too much this, lacking that, etc.

 ## Common phrases

-How does what I've said so far align with the things people in the industry often say?
+How does what I've said so far interact with the things people in the industry often say?

 Let's see.